The GDB Class Experience

-A professional counselor, who also happens to be a guide dog handler, is available for consultation.
+A client support specialist, who also happens to be a guide dog handler, is available for consultation.
 Nursing staff provides routine health care, assists those with special medical needs, and handles any health emergencies.
 During your class training, a veterinarian will personally consult with you and discuss the medical history of your new guide dog.

 Staying on Campus